State AI Disclosure Laws Are Here. Your AI Emails Need to Comply.

 How MultiMail solves this

-MultiMail provides three layers of AI disclosure for every outbound email: a cryptographically signed ai_generated field in the identity header (tamper-proof), an X-AI-Generated convenience header (machine-readable), and configurable body disclosure text (human-readable).
-You configure disclosure settings per mailbox to match the requirements of each state your recipients reside in.
+MultiMail provides three layers of AI disclosure on every outbound email: the AI-generated flag inside the cryptographically signed X-MultiMail-Identity claim (tamper-proof), the X-AI-Generated: true convenience header (machine-readable), and a human-readable disclosure footer injected into the message body.
+All three are enforced at the send gateway and locked on for every mailbox — disclosure cannot be disabled or omitted.
 The audit log records that disclosure was present on every message, giving compliance teams evidence for regulatory inquiries.

 1